JhonyWalker-pixel/games/fix-wiring-among-us/README.md

 #### Project was built using **HTML**, **CSS** and **SVG** but what is it?

-- **HTML** or HyperText Markup Language, which means: "Hypertext Markup Language" is a markup language used in the construction of the "skeleton" of web pages.
+- **HTML** - Or HyperText Markup Language, which means: "Hypertext Markup Language" is a markup language used in the construction of the "skeleton" of web pages.

-- **CSS** or Cascading Style Sheets is a mechanism for adding style to a web document.
+- **CSS** - Or Cascading Style Sheets is a mechanism for adding style to a web document.

-- **SVG** is the abbreviation for Scalable Vector Graphics which can be translated from English as scalable vector graphics.
+- **SVG** - Is the abbreviation for Scalable Vector Graphics which can be translated from English as scalable vector graphics.
 It is an XML language for describing two-dimensional drawings and graphics in vector form, either static, dynamic or animated.

-- **[GSAP](https://cdnjs.com/libraries/gsap)** is an industry standard JavaScript animation library from GreenSock that lets you craft high-performance animations that work in every major browser.
+- **[GSAP](https://cdnjs.com/libraries/gsap)** - Is an industry standard JavaScript animation library from GreenSock that lets you craft high-performance animations that work in every major browser.

 ## 🔨 Local Installation